terorie/chromedp-custom/README.md

 # About chromedp [![Build Status][1]][2] [![Coverage Status][3]][4]

+This is a fork of chromedp [28.05.2018] with a litte fix to the runner/runner.go Shutdown() method, to force quit chrome on a AWS ubuntu webserver.
+Watch out original [repo][12]

 Package chromedp is a faster, simpler way to drive browsers in Go using the [Chrome Debugging Protocol][5] (for Chrome, Edge, Safari, etc) without external dependencies (ie, Selenium, PhantomJS, etc).